 The Structure of the National Park

-Theodore Roosevelt National Park is divided into two units, the North and South unit.
-The North Unit’s entrance is located about 15 miles south of Watford City off Routh 85.
-The South Unit’s entrance is located close to the city of Medora off route I-94.
+Theodore Roosevelt National Park is divided into two units: the North and South units.
+The North Unit’s entrance is about 15 miles south of Watford City off Routh 85.
+The South Unit’s entrance is close to Medora, off route I-94.
 The two entrances are nearly 70 miles apart.

-There is actually no way to drive internally between the units.
-You can actually hike between the unit’s although you’ll need a backcountry permit and much of the area is designated “wilderness”.
-So don’t expect any services.
+There is no way to drive internally between the units.
+However, you can hike between them, although you’ll need a backcountry permit.
+Much of the area is designated “wilderness,” so don’t expect any services.

 When to Visit Theodore Roosevelt NP